OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 When clicking the VNC icon, the process of starting a session begins:

--  A request is made and if a VNC session is possible, Sunstone server will add the VM Host to the list of allowed vnc session targets and create a random token associated to it.
+-  A request is made, and if a VNC session is possible, the Sunstone server will add the VM Host to the list of allowed vnc session targets and create a random token associated to it.
 -  The server responds with the session token, then a ``noVNC`` dialog pops up.
--  The VNC console embedded in this dialog will try to connect to the proxy either using websockets (default) or emulating them using ``Flash``.
+-  The VNC console embedded in this dialog will try to connect to the proxy, either using websockets (default) or emulating them using Flash.
 Only connections providing the right token will be successful.
 The token expires and cannot be reused.

-There can be multiple reasons that may prevent noVNC from correctly connecting to the machines.
+There can be multiple reasons for noVNC not correctly connecting to the machines.
 Here's a checklist of common problems:

 -  noVNC requires Python >= 2.5 for the websockets proxy to work.
-You may also need additional modules as ``python2<version>-numpy``.
+You may also need additional modules, such as ``python2<version>-numpy``.
 -  You can retrieve useful information from ``/var/log/one/novnc.log``
 -  You must have a ``GRAPHICS`` section in the VM template enabling VNC, as stated in the documentation.
 Make sure the attribute ``IP`` is set correctly (``0.0.0.0`` to allow connections from everywhere), otherwise, no connections will be allowed from the outside.
 -  Your browser must support websockets, and have them enabled.
 This is the default in current Chrome and Firefox, but former versions of Firefox (i.e. 3.5) required manual activation.
 Otherwise Flash emulation will be used.
--  Make sure there are not firewalls blocking the connections.
+-  Make sure there are no firewalls blocking the connections.
 The proxy will redirect the websocket data from the VNC proxy port to the ``VNC`` port stated in the template of the VM.
 The value of the proxy port is defined in ``sunstone-server.conf``.
--  Make sure that you can connect directly from Sunstone frontend to the VM using a normal VNC client tools such as ``vncviewer``.
+-  Make sure that you can connect directly from the Sunstone frontend to the VM using a normal VNC client tool, such as ``vncviewer``.
--  When using secure websockets, make sure that your certificate and key (if not included in certificate) are correctly set in Sunstone configuration files.
+-  When using secure websockets, make sure that your certificate and key (if not included in the certificate) are correctly set in the Sunstone configuration files.
 Note that your certificate must be valid and trusted for the wss connection to work.
-If you are working with a certicificate that it is not accepted by the browser, you can manually add it to the browser trust-list visiting ``https://sunstone.server.address:vnc_proxy_port``.
+If you are working with a certificate that it is not accepted by the browser, you can manually add it to the browser trust list by visiting ``https://sunstone.server.address:vnc_proxy_port``.
 The browser will warn that the certificate is not secure and prompt you to manually trust it.
 -  If your connection is very, very, very slow, there might be a token expiration issue.
 Please try the manual proxy launch as described below to check it.
 -  Doesn't work yet?
 Try launching Sunstone, killing the websockify proxy and relaunching the proxy manually in a console window with the command that is logged at the beginning of ``/var/log/one/novnc.log``.
 You must generate a lock file containing the PID of the python process in ``/var/lock/one/.novnc.lock`` Leave it running and click on the VNC icon on Sunstone for the same VM again.
-You should see some output from the proxy in the console and hopefully the cause of why the connection does not work.
+You should see some output from the proxy in the console and hopefully the reason the connection does not work.
--  Please contact the support forum only when you have gone through the suggestion above and provide full sunstone logs, shown errors and any relevant information of your infrastructure (if there are Firewalls etc)
+-  Please contact the support forum only when you have gone through the suggestions, above and provide full sunstone logs, errors shown, and any relevant information on your infrastructure (if there are Firewalls etc.).
 - The message "SecurityError: The operation is insecure." is usually related to a Same-Origin-Policy problem.
-If you have Sunstone TLS secured and try to connect to an insecure websocket for VNC, Firefox blocks that.
+If you have Sunstone TLS-secured and try to connect to an insecure websocket for VNC, Firefox blocks that.
 For Firefox, you need to have both connections secured to not get this error.
 And don't use a self-signed certificate for the server, this would raise the error again (you can setup your own little CA, that works, but don't use a self-signed server certificate).
-The other option would be to go into the Firefox config (about:config) and set "network.websocket.allowInsecureFromHTTPS" to "true".
+The other option would be to go into the Firefox config (about:config) and set ``network.websocket.allowInsecureFromHTTPS`` to ``true``.

 Tuning & Extending
 ==================